Financing an Investment Property: Creative Solutions for High-Velocity Deals

 CTA taxonomy: Use a soft CTA for education, a mid CTA for deal lists, and a hard CTA for the call.
 Keep each message to one CTA so the reader knows what to do next.

-• Mid CTA: See five local properties that fit a clean cash-flow case.
+Offer the investment ROI spreadsheet, then invite the reader to see five local properties that fit a clean cash-flow case.

-Compliance and Ethics That Keep You Credible
+Compliance And Ethics Keep The System Credible

-The agent mapped a simple plan: use a HELOC for the down payment, then use a DSCR loan for the purchase balance so the client income documentation was less of a bottleneck.
+An agent reviewed a past client profile and found significant home equity.
+The client wanted a rental but did not want to drain cash reserves.
+The agent mapped a simple plan: use a HELOC for the down payment, then use a DSCR loan for the purchase balance so income documentation was less of a bottleneck.

-Three Ready-to-Use Investor Outreach Scripts
+Three Investor Outreach Scripts

 Script 1